calebpromoore-creator/RTL-SDR-Project/README.md

 In SatDump, you than use Meteor M2-x LRPT to decode the .wav file.
 The input will be your input file and the output is in afolder of your own choosing.
 (I make a seperate folder for this).
 You should then be able to have SatDump decode and demodulate the file and if your successful, you'll have an image in the selected folder.

+These were the settings I used to have the most success with SatDump.
+Basband Format: cs16
+Sample Rate: 2.048 MSPS
+Input level: Baseband
+IQ Swap: Off
+DC Blocking: On
+Frequency Shift: I start with 0 Hz.
+If this is unsuccessful, I than move in increments of 2000 Hz/ -2000 Hz.
+For example, 2kHz, -2kHz, 4kHz, -4kHz, and I do this up to 20kHz/-20kHz.
+I had the most success at around 10k-16k Hz.

 This is a very delicate process, and you are likely to fail dozens of times before you get a successful image.
 Use trial and error and make small adjustments.

 Over the next week or two, I plan to record and signals from the previously discussed satellites and will adjust the projects scope depending on what may or may not succeed.